Last updated: 1/16/2026

 What is a workforce management solution?

-In its most basic form, a workforce management solution is a means of creating schedules and tracking employee time and attendance.
+In its most basic form, a workforce management program is a means of creating schedules and tracking employee time and attendance.
 More advanced versions may also feature labor forecasting and robust analytics with industry benchmarks to improve decision-making.
 The goal of these solutions in either case is to increase productivity while minimizing costs.

 Why is WFM important?